Therapy Team

 Alex Bodie (she/they), BA, MSW Therapy Intern

-I am a graduate student in the Master of Social Work (MSW) program at the University of Northern Iowa.
-My program has a specialization in Trauma-Informed Care.
-As a part of my graduate program, my cohort and i studied over a year-long period with professor Dr. Matthew Vasquez to learn his body-centered therapeutic approach to trauma treatment called Integrated Somatic Regulation®, which incorporates the latest science regarding trauma and its effects on the brain and body, and utilizes elements from various body-centered practices, including body-based psychotherapy, EMDR, sensorimotor psychotherapy, and yoga.
+I am a student in the Master of Social Work (MSW) program at the University of Northern Iowa.
+My graduate program has a specialization in Trauma-Informed Care.
+As a part of my clinical training, my cohort and i studied over a year-long period with professor Dr. Matthew Vasquez to learn his body-centered therapeutic approach to trauma treatment called Integrated Somatic Regulation®, which incorporates the latest science regarding trauma and its effects on the brain and body, and utilizes elements from various body-centered practices, including body-based psychotherapy, EMDR, sensorimotor psychotherapy, and yoga.
 Integrated Somatic Regulation® can be used to safely treat those who have experienced long-term, complex and developmental trauma.

 In 2024, i became certified in Post-Traumatic Growth Somatic Therapy™ with clinician Ruby Jo Walker, LCSW of Southwest Trauma Training.
 I participate in ongoing group consultations with Ruby Jo and look forward to completing the Advanced Post-Traumatic Growth training in the future.
 My approach in working with clients includes curiosity, the nervous system, expressive arts, nature-based activities, movement, unconditional positive regard, and the idea that healing doesn’t have to be so hard.
 I am fortunate to receive clinical supervision from Jess Grant, LCSW and mentorship from Hope Roots founder Sarah Joseph, LPC.